kokejohh/pthipth/README.md

 It is non-preemptive priority thread library inspired by pthread

 ### How does pthipth differ from pthread ?
-1. non-preemptive, meaning threads voluntarily yield control.
+1. Non-preemptive, meaning threads voluntarily yield control.
-2. support thread priorities.
+2. Support thread priorities.
-3. each thread can have a time quota.
-4. each thread has its own aging mechanism to prevent starvation.
+3. Each thread has its own aging mechanism to prevent starvation.
-5. can use thread pool to manage thread creation and reuse efficiently.
+4. Can use thread pool to manage thread creation and reuse efficiently.

 ### Basic Workflow:
 when threads are created, they block themselves using futex_wait.